-The starter crew at Hayward Field in Eugene, Oregon, in the 1980s and 1990s worked together for many years doing a large number of national and international meets, and through our experience we came to a consensus that a good hold time will range from 1.8 to 2.4 or 2.5 seconds (see Figure 9).
-It is adequate to give the starter the time to view the field and adequate to give the athletes the time to get settled in the set position and refocus on reacting to the gun.
+The starter crew at Hayward Field in Eugene, Oregon, in the 1980s and 1990s worked together for many years doing a large number of national and international meets, and through our experience we came to a consensus that a good hold time will range from 1.8 to 2.4 or 2.5 seconds (see Figure 9 on next page).
+It is adequate to give the starter the time to view the field and adequate to give the athletes the time to get settled in the set position and refocus on reacting to the start signal.
 This is what we strongly recommend during the starter clinics we have been giving for many years.
 [For an additional discussion of this topic, see A. Lennart Julin, "An alternative approach to solve the false start problem", New Studies in Athletics 18(1):7-10 (2003); J.W.
 Aspland, "Starting and Timekeeping", London: Amateur Athletic Association (1969) pp. 12-14; and J.R.
 Young, "One, Two, Three, Go!"
 Ottawa: Athletics Canada (2001) pp. 89-91.]
 For the short sprints and hurdles, the hold time normally will average near the lower end of that range.
 For the longer sprints with a staggered start, it will average near the longer end of the range in order to give the starter a little more time to scan the runners spread out on the staggered starting positions.
 As noted in the last section, if you have to wait for an athlete who is slow in responding or reaching a stable set position, once you have gone beyond 2.5 seconds you should be ready to call the runners up.
-(It also should be noted that in some major international championship meets starters have been known to hold the runners for 3 to 3.5 seconds in order to be certain that all runners are still at the start.)
-A slightly longer hold is not unfair to the runners; they will adjust quite readily.
-Many top level athletes have specifically noted that they appreciate having enough time to get focused after the "Set" command, and have stated they would rather have enough time to get settled and reach their peak concentration than have a quick gun.
+A hold of 1.8 to 2.5 seconds is not unfair to the runners; they will adjust quite readily.
+Many top level athletes have specifically noted that they appreciate having enough time to get refocused after the "Set" command, and have stated they would rather have enough time to get settled and reach their peak concentration than have a quick gun.